Daemon-Solutions/tf-aws-ads-ec2/readme.md

 - `envname`              - environment name
 - `envtype`              - environment type
 - `vpc_id`               - the ID of the VPC in which the AD EC2 instances are created
+- `cidr_blocks`          - the CIDR block ranges used by the AD Controller Security Group rules
 - `private_subnets`      - the private subnets where the AD EC2 instances will reside
 - `private_subnet_count` - the number of private subnets created within VPC.  * Variable currently exists whilst cycle error is determined when interpolation is performed against the variable `private_subnets`  *